 So this year I am planning for more food.. an Asian style BBQ sounds like a good option.
 I have been experimenting different style of BBQ – Vietnamese grilled pork (nem nuong), northwestern Chinese lamb cumin, Korean chili chicken.
 Today I tried a grilled beef with soy, fish sauce, sesame oil, corn syrup and apricot jam.
 As you may have noticed from the pictures, I used coriander, which is uncommon for Korean food.
 But I love coriander so much and I can’t help it.

 I served the beef on a crusty roll with lettuce and kim chi.
-I also served the beef without the roll but with kim chi.
+I also served the beef on its own.
 Really yummy.

-- 500g sliced beef ( I used top side today)
+- 500g thinly sliced beef (trimmed chuck, or top side )

 - 1 tbsp Korean fish sauce

 - 1 tbsp sesame oil

 - Marinate the meat with all ingredients (except for the capsicum); refrigerate overnight.